maxperala/MFT-Public/README.md

 ### Structure

 This repository is the public front for the project.
 The two repos containing the actual code are submodules of this repo.
-These repositories are private, and I will need to add everyone interested as a contributor to grant access to the repos.
-I would have liked to share the code through a link that grants access in my CV, but unfortunately there is no easy way to do this in GitHub.
-I plan to release the app in app stores this spring, which is why the repos are private.
-#### How to gain access?
-> To gain access, send me the email address associated with your GitHub account.
-> You can do this via email, for example.
-My email address is max.perala@hotmail.fi.
+Each repo has it's own README with install instructions.

 ## Features